 “Take our current predicament,” Denth said.
 “No more employer.
 That leaves us without any real direction.”

 Vivenna paused.
 No direction.
-Does that mean their contract is over with?
+Does that mean their contract is over?

 They know I’m a princess of Idris.
 What will they do with that information?